Lukacms/Real-Time-Embedded/seminar/seminar.md

 * acceleration libraries on CPU
 * kernel optimization on GPU
 * customized accelerators on FPGA & ASICS
-**But** there are some challenges: hardware design process, varification problems, time-consuming design space exploration during DNN deployement
+**But** there are some challenges: hardware design process, varification problems, time-consuming design space exploration during DNN deployment

 ### Efficient co-design optimization
 * algorithm / accelerator co-design & co-search to solve the edge AI challenges